-The US Government provides an opportunity to international students to study in the country but as a prerequisite, you’ll have to obtain a student visa first.
-The visa you need will depend on the type of study you want to pursue in the US.
+The US Government provides an opportunity to all Bangladeshi students to study in the country but as a prerequisite, you’ll have to obtain a student visa first.
+The visa you need will depend on your age and the type of study you wish to pursue in the US.
 Here’s an overview of the types of study visas and their application requirements:

-- F Student Visa: used to study at an accredited U.S. college or university or to study English at an English language institute
+to study at an accredited US college or university or to study English at an English language institute

-- M Student Visa: for non-academic or vocational study or training in the U.S.
+for non-academic or vocational study or training in the US

-You must first apply and be accepted by a U.S. school or university that is certified by the Student and Exchange Visitor Program (SEVP).
+As a primary step, you must first apply and be accepted by a US school or university that is certified by the Student and Exchange Visitor Program (SEVP).
 Once accepted, you will receive a Form I-20 from the institution's international student office, which is a paper record of your information in the database called the Student and Exchange Visitor Information System (SEVIS).

 - Acceptance at a SEVP approved school and your Form I-20